howtographql/howtographql/content/backend/graphql-python/2-queries.md

 ### About the Django structure
 It's important to understand how the Django project structure works before moving on.

 On the last chapter, you created a *Django Project*, which holds everything related to your application.
 However, Django separates the project into *apps*.
-Think about apps as a[separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Think about apps as a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 You will have two apps, one for Users and one for the Links.

 Another essential decision is about the database.
 Django works out of the box with [SQLite](https://www.sqlite.org/) – a file based database – which you will use.
 On production systems, you should have a more robust database, such as [PostgreSQL](https://www.postgresql.org/).